terrylica/exness-data-preprocess/docs/DATABASE_SCHEMA.md

 COMMENT ON COLUMN ohlc_1m.Timestamp IS 'Minute-aligned bar timestamp';
 COMMENT ON COLUMN ohlc_1m.Open IS 'Opening price (first Raw_Spread Bid)';
 COMMENT ON COLUMN ohlc_1m.range_per_spread IS '(High-Low)/standard_spread_avg - Range normalized by spread (NULL if no Standard ticks)';
-COMMENT ON COLUMN ohlc_1m.is_nyse_session IS '1 if New York Stock Exchange trading session (not weekend, not holiday), 0 otherwise';
+COMMENT ON COLUMN ohlc_1m.is_nyse_session IS '1 if during New York Stock Exchange trading hours (09:30-16:00 America/New_York), 0 otherwise - checks both trading day and time via exchange_calendars XNYS';
 -- ... (see schema.py OHLCSchema.COLUMNS for all 30 column comments)
 ```